laminas-api-tools/api-tools-doctrine-querybuilder/README.md

 There is not a filter to add other entities to the return data.
 That is, only the original target resource, by default 'row', will be returned regardless of what filters or order by are applied through this module.

-Inner Join is not included by default in the `zf-doctrine-querybuilder.global.php.dist`.
+Inner Join is not included by default in the `api-tools-doctrine-querybuilder.global.php.dist`.

 This example joins the report field through the inner join already defined on the row entity then filters for `r.id = 2`: